Rotax: History

 The company was founded in 1920 in Dresden, Saxony, Germany, as ROTAX-WERK AG, the name referring to the "rotanda axis" used in the 1906 bicycle freewheel patent by Friedrich Theodor Gottschalk (1858-1932).
 In 1930, Rotax was taken over by Fichtel & Sachs and transferred its operations, soon reduced to sales, to Schweinfurt, northern Bavaria, Germany.
 When this area came within reach of allied bombing in 1943, the engine production of Fichtel & Sachs was moved further south-east within the Greater German Reich, to Wels, Reichsgau Oberdonau, into the facilities of Reform-Werke Bauer & Co that had produced agricultural machines.
 To conceal this move, the Rotax name was used.

 After the war, under US control, Reform-Werke Bauer resumed agricultural production in the Wels city center near the central station.
 Rotax was moved to nearby Gunskirchen in 1947, and ownership was transferred by the 1955 Austrian State Treaty to Austria.
 In 1959, the majority of Rotax shares were taken over by the Vienna-based Lohner-Werke, a manufacturer of car and railway wagon bodies.

 In 1970, Lohner-Rotax was bought by the Canadian Bombardier Inc. The former Bombardier branch, Bombardier Recreational Products, now an independent company, uses Rotax engines in its ground vehicles, personal water craft, and snowmobiles.

 Applications

 Snowmobiles

 The original application for Rotax engines was Ski-Doo snowmobiles from Bombardier Recreational Products including two-stroke and four-stroke, turbocharged and naturally aspirated, two- and three-cylinder models.

 Aircraft

 Rotax is one of the world's principal suppliers of aircraft engines for ultralight aircraft, light aircraft and unmanned aerial vehicles.
-Between 1985 and 1995, 60,000 Rotax engines were sold for aircraft propulsion.
+By 2017, more than 180,000 Rotax aircraft engines had been sold over more than 40 years.
 In the light aircraft class, in 1998 Rotax outsold all other aero engine manufacturers combined.
 Their four-stroke engines powered most U.S.-certified light sport aircraft when they first appeared around 2004.
 Over two decades later, Rotax engines remain the most popular line of engines for light sport and ultralight aircraft, and the second-most-popular (after Lycoming Engines) for U.S. Experimental / Amateur-Built (E/A-B) aircraft.